aiven/aiven-docs/docs/platform/howto/byoc/networking-security.md

 ## Workload nodes networking

-Management traffic to and from backend workload nodes is sent through the bastion proxy and encrypted.
+Management traffic to and from workload nodes is sent through the bastion proxy and encrypted.
 Aiven Management and API calls are always encrypted.
-SSH access is permitted if Aiven support staff require direct access to the bastion service or workload nodes.
+SSH access is permitted if Aiven support staff require direct access to the bastion or workload nodes.
 SSH connections from support staff are logged, monitored, and require validation by Aiven’s security operations team.
-SSH connections originate from the redundant Aiven gateways.
+SSH connections originate from Aiven Management plane's NAT gateways.

 ### Traffic to the workload